-Dreams-dreams-dreams… they inspire us… they move us forward to do our best in order to reach higher goals and achieve true virtue of happiness.
+Dreams-dreams-dreams… they inspire us… they move us forward to do our best to reach higher goals and achieve the true virtue of happiness.
 My biggest dream was, is and always will be to travel and explore the world from different angles of it’s perspectives.
 The life with its hopes and dreams always seemed to me like a long journey along the river… and we know, all rivers has it’s birthplace, the point that energy of life kicked in and a true magic of life has begun… Where did I begin?
-Where my dream came from?
+Where did my dream come from?
 Do you know where your dream came from?
-I know exactly the origine of mine and I will share it now.
+I know exactly the origin of mine, and I will share it now.

-So there I was 5 years old.
+So there, I was five years old.
 Looking up at the mountains wishing to be at the very top of one of them and wondering what is there beyond that mountain?
-That was the first time I ever wondered about the whole world, other countries to discover, new people to meet and I wanted spend my life travelling discovering more and more.
+That was the first time I ever wondered about the whole world, other countries to discover, new people, to meet and I wanted to spend my life traveling – discovering more.
 That was the origin of my dream to travel.

-As I was growing up I always had that image of my beautiful mountain in my mind.
+As I was growing up, I always had that image of my beautiful mountain in my mind.
 And I couldn’t shake it off.
 But just like many of us I often caught myself secretly wishing that my dream would stay just a dream.
-Why do we hope that dreams will stay dreams just because they are pretty and give us comfort or are we just afraid that when they come true they will not be as great as our mind pictured them?
+Why do we hope that dreams will stay dreams just because they are pretty and give us comfort or are we just afraid that when they come true, they will not be as great as our mind pictured them?
 That was my problem with most of my dreams.
-So instead of moving forward in order to fulfil them, I was sitting making up new doubts and reasons not to.
+So instead of moving forward to fulfill them, I was sitting making up new doubts and reasons not to.

 Six years out of reach from that mountain was unbearable.
 Somehow I felt the urge to connect, to see, to feel its energy rushing into my mind recharging me with every breath taken on top of it.
-It always seemed so far away from me… So last summer, after 6 years break, I went and stayed with my relatives again for six weeks.
-It was my Birthday and as usual I got up early to go and meet my mountain.
+It always seemed so far away from me… So last summer, after six years break, I went and stayed with my relatives again for six weeks.
+It was my Birthday, and as usual, I got up early to go and meet my mountain.
 I went to the top of a nearby hill for a better perspective.
 I’ve stopped.
 I was happy again.
-Something native, from inside of my soul gave me comfort seeing the beauty of that same mountain range that I always kept in my heart.
+Something native, from the inside of my soul, gave me comfort seeing the beauty of that same mountain range that I always kept in my heart.
 “It’s not enough” – I thought to myself.
 “I want to be there” – and my eyes landed exactly on the top of the Sapanta mountain.

 What Does it Take to Turn a Dream Into Reality?

-This part is not intuitive but it follows from the fact that your mind operates in literal terms.
-When you visualise something and feel the emotions while seeing that picture, your mind will take it literally as if you are already there.
+This part is not intuitive, but it follows from the fact that your mind operates in literal terms.
+When you visualize something and feel the emotions while seeing that picture, your mind will take it literally as if you are already there.
 That picture will get you into the state as if you have already made your dream come true.
-And you will automatically become the person that you saw in your visualisation.
+And you will automatically become the person that you saw in your visualization.
 You will act like that person.
 You will think like that person.
-You might not realise it but this is how we operate on daily basis.
-Think about something sad and you feel sadness so you try to do something that will make you cheerful again.
-If you remember a happy moment in your life, perhaps when you really achieved something, you start skipping instead of walking and you might even start singing.
-Visualisations are like memories with one huge distinguishing fact.
-You create them and the person in them with feelings and emotions that you want that person to have in that exact moment.
-And because your mind believes that it is true, you get to experience the same emotions every time you visualise.
+You might not realize it, but this is how we operate on daily basis.
+Think about something sad, and you feel sadness, so you try to do something that will make you cheerful again.
+If you remember a happy moment in your life, perhaps when you achieved something, you start skipping instead of walking, and you might even start singing.
+Visualizations are like memories with one huge distinguishing fact.
+You create them and the person in them with feelings and emotions that you want that person to have at that exact moment.
+And because your mind believes that it is true, you get to experience the same emotions every time you visualize.
 You start thinking like that person and take decisions like that person.
-I often visualise my dreams and I really notice how all the pieces really come together.
-I always saw myself travelling, I always saw myself on the top of that mountain, I always saw myself writing something meaningful.
+I often visualize my dreams, and I notice how all the pieces come together.
+I always saw myself traveling, I always saw myself on the top of that mountain, I always saw myself writing something meaningful.
 And I am living those dreams now.
-They might not always turn out exactly how I pictured them but it is important to know that they still came true.
+They might not always turn out exactly how I pictured them, but it is important to know that they still came true.

-Do we need to work hard in order to reach our dream?
-Of course, visualisation can get us only so far.
-If you got yourself into the state when you are ready to take action but you allow your doubts to creep in and stop you half way then the whole exercise is pointless.
-As my favourite motivational speaker Tony Robbins says “in order to achieve something, you must take massive action”.
+Do we need to work hard to reach our dream?
+Of course, visualization can get us only so far.
+If you got yourself into the state when you are ready to take action, but you allow your doubts to creep in and stop you half way, then the whole exercise is pointless.
+As my favorite motivational speaker Tony Robbins says “to achieve something, you must take massive action.”
 And it is true.
-Visualisation will get you into the state which will motivate you to take that massive action but you still need to take it.
+Visualization will get you into the state which will motivate you to take that massive action, but you still need to take it.
 I often have the problem with doubting myself too.
-I often know exactly what I have to do but I let my doubts in my own abilities to stop me right there and keep me from realising my dream.
-We do need to work hard to achieve anything worth having but when you know how it feels when you get it (by visualising) that work doesn’t seem hard anymore and all you have left is that massive drive to move forward.
+I often know exactly what I have to do, but I let my doubts in my abilities to stop me right there and keep me from realizing my dream.
+We do need to work hard to achieve anything worth having but when you know how it feels when you get it (by visualizing) that work doesn’t seem hard anymore and all you have left is that massive drive to move forward.

-Most of us know everything that I wrote above but this is just a little reminder from me to you – don’t give up, think big, go after your dreams.
+Most of us know everything that I wrote above, but this is just a little reminder from me to you – don’t give up, think big, go after your dreams.
 My dream came true.
-What surprised me the most is that that view from the top of the mountain I was visualising for many years so vividly turned out to be more breathe taken in reality I could have ever imagine!
+What surprised me the most is that that view from the top of the mountain I was visualizing for many years so vividly turned out to be more breathe taken in reality I could have ever imagined!